Nigh7Sh4de/roundaway/README.md

     <td>Object containing <code>long</code> and <code>lat</code> properties describing the coordinates</td>
   </tr>
 </table>
-Creates a new `parkades` document with the given data.
+Creates a new `spots` document with the given data.